TrellixVulnTeam/swahilipython_SCMU/Doc/library/weakref.rst

 .. class:: WeakValueDictionary([dict])

-   Mapping class that references values weakly.
+   Mapping kundi that references values weakly.
 Entries in the dictionary will be discarded when no strong reference to the value exists any more.

    .. note::